2025 United States federal government shutdown: On military

-Military personnel are still on active duty despite the shutdown but they will not receive orders from their commanders except in an emergency.
-Veterans' benefits and military operations are also funded, but not military and civilian workers.
+Military personnel were still on active duty but did not receive orders from their commanders except in emergencies.
+Veterans' benefits and military operations were also funded, but not military and civilian workers.

 Due to the Government Employee Fair Treatment Act of 2019, which passed after the 2018–2019 government shutdown, federal employees and military personnel are ensured back pay after the shutdown ends.
 While speaking with reporters on October 8, Speaker Johnson said he was not open to moving forward a bill to pay troops if the shutdown continued into the next week.
 On October 11, Trump directed Secretary of Defense Pete Hegseth to pay service members using funds previously earmarked for other projects.
 A Department of Defense official later said that $8 billion of unobligated research and development funds would be used to pay military personnel.
 The Director of Budget and Entitlement Policy at the Cato Institute raised concerns about the directive's broad reach and legality.

 On October 24, the Pentagon announced it would accept a private $130 million donation to help pay military personnel.
 Ethics concerns were raised about the decision to accept the gift, with many saying the donation might violate the Antideficiency Act, which bars federal agencies from spending funds not appropriated by Congress.
 On October 26, The New York Times reported that the private donor was Timothy Mellon, a longtime Trump donor who gave $50 million to Trump's super PAC during his 2024 election campaign.

 On October 22, the German Finance Ministry announced that it would take over the payment of 11,000 local employees stationed at U.S. military bases in Germany and anticipated being reimbursed by the U.S. government.
 The Fort Leavenworth Installation Warrior Restaurant closed due to the shutdown.
 Per a notice from base officials, the restaurant is the only dining facility or DFAC on the base where most junior enlisted soldiers can eat if they cannot leave the base.